 You can talk to:

-Helplines available when you want someone to talk to - click here.
+Other helplines available when you want someone to talk to

 If you already use our mental health services, or care for someone who does, during office hours your first point of contact should be the person that you/they usually see (a care coordinator, or named lead professional).

 Their contact details, details of the care team are contained in your care plan.
-If you don't have these, you can contact our Single Point of Access Team to help you get in touch.
+If you don't have these, you can contact our Single Point of Access Team on 0303 123 4000 to help you get in touch.